 A.

 If your fibroids are small, you may not have any symptoms.
-When the fibroids get larger, they cause symptoms ranging from mild to severe.
+As fibroids grow larger, they can cause symptoms ranging from mild to severe.
 Your symptoms may include:

 • Pelvic pain or pressure